tomedegroot/study-material/linux+LPICLevel1Exam1/controlMountingAndUnmountingOfFilesystems.md

   7. user: All normal users to mount disk
   8. nofail: (add to let fsck skip non-existent device (source)[http://techmonks.net/nofail-and-nobootwait-mount-options-in-fstab-prevent-boot-problems/])
 5. Dump: Set to 1 to backup partition
-6. fsck: Determine order for  le system check
+6. fsck: Determine order for the system check

 Extra info on nofail option: